JakubPilkowski/command-file-system/WORKFLOW.md

-1. sample template generating from config
-   1a. convert ts config to js config
-   1b. how to retrieve object from js string
+1. create basic readConfig
+2. createCommands (file only)
+3. add command to yargs instance (is this necessary)
+4. save to some kind of cache

-2. sample catalog generating from config
+5. sample catalog generating from config
-3. Command class for easy command generation
+6. Command class for easy command generation (maybe)
-4. register project in npm
+7. register project in npm
-5. read config from external projects
+8. read config from external projects
-6. add plugins
+9. add plugins (template plugins, vscode plugin??)
-7. CLI for creating external project config file
+10. CLI for creating external project config file
-8. vscode extension ???
+11. vscode extension ???